AdobeDocs/journeys.en/help/using/expression/data-types.md

 Represents a date time without a time zone, viewed as year-month-day-hour-minute-second-millisecond.

+JSON format: String.

 It does not store or represent a time zone.
 Instead, it is a description of the date, as used for birthdays, combined with the local time as seen on a wall clock.

 It cannot represent an instant on the time-line without additional information such as an offset or time zone.

+It can be encapsulated in a toDateTimeOnly function.

 Serialization format: ISO-8601 extended offset date-time format.